 Amazon requires anyone who is a professional seller or surpasses 50 transactions in a calendar year to provide their taxpayer information.
 If you meet the requirements for Amazon to file a form on your behalf, you can provide this information easily by using Amazon’s self-guided interview process.

 Ensure that all the taxpayer information you provide Amazon is concise and accurate.
-Making any mistakes will cause the form to not be filed, leading to auditing and penalties from the IRS.
+Making any mistakes will cause the form to not be filed.
+In that case, leading to auditing and penalties from the IRS.

 Amazon tracks the number of transactions and gross earnings from your sales, eliminating any need for you to manually provide this information.
-As a result, if you meet either of the requirements you will automatically receive a form electronically, or it will be mailed to the address you provided during the interview.
+As a result, if you meet either of the requirements, you will automatically receive a form electronically or by mail.

-Form W-8BEN, which is the Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting, must be submitted to Amazon for foreign sellers.
-This submission is required regardless of any reduced rate or exemption of withholding.
+Form W-8BEN – Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting.
+It is required that this form be submitted to Amazon for foreign sellers.
+Thus, this submission is required regardless of any reduced rate or exemption of withholding.

 What Needs to be Reported

 When filing your taxes, you must report both the gross amount per month as well as your gross annual amount you made in that calendar year.
-The gross amount you make per month must be provided to resolve discrepancies with information filings and regular fiscal year filings.
+The gross amount you make per month must be provided.
+This information resolves discrepancies when filing.

-The gross annual amount is the total amount of money paid by buyers for your products, not just how much your products cost, in the calendar year.
-The total amount paid by buyers includes sales tax, gift wrapping, and shipping charges.
+The total amount buyers pay for your products, in the calendar year, is the gross annual amount.
+This total amount includes sales tax, gift wrapping, and shipping charges.

 Amazon sellers must collect state taxes and report them to the appropriate local government.
 FBA sellers collect based on the location of their warehouses and report them accordingly.